shibiaowan/SHARP/README.md

 install_github("shibiaowan/SHARP")

 ```
-The installation process usually takes less than one minute for a typical computer like with configuration of Intel Core i5-7300U @ 2.60GHz with 64 bit OS and a hard disk of 500 GB
+The installation process takes around 47 seconds for a typical computer like with configuration of Intel Core i5-7300U @ 2.60GHz with 64 bit OS and a hard disk of 500 GB

 # Quick Start: